cozuya/secret-hitler/README.md

 Veto power is slightly adjusted so that chancellors need to select a policy prior to saying yes or no to vetoing that policy.

-Adapted the rules slightly to account for online vs physical play.
+Adapted the rules explanation to account for online vs physical play.